ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

 ## Computing Conformal Predictions [](#computing-conformal-predictions)

-Now that weâ€™ve introduced the difference between confidence intervals and prediction regions and learned how conformal prediction methods are related to prediction intervals, how exactly do conformal predictions work?
+Now that we've introduced the difference between confidence intervals and prediction regions and learned how conformal prediction methods are related to prediction intervals, how exactly do conformal predictions work?